dead-claudia/thallium/docs/assertions.md

 # Assertions

-This is a work in progress with literally almost 100 distinct methods to individually document.
+This is a work in progress with literally about 100 distinct methods to individually document.
 For now, please consult the `techtonic/assertions` module in the [TypeScript definition file](../definitions.d.ts) for an overview of the various assertions.
 The methods are generally self-explanatory.